autowarefoundation/autoware/perception/lidar_centerpoint/launch/centerpoint_vs_centerpoint-tiny/README.md

 ### Bounding Box blink on rviz

-To avoid Bounding Boxs blinking on rviz, you can extend bbox marker lifetime.
+To avoid Bounding Boxes blinking on rviz, you can extend bbox marker lifetime.

 Set `marker_ptr->lifetime` and `marker.lifetime` to a longer lifetime.